kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widgets-package.md

 ```

 # Implementation
-Here is how the project's main module should look like:
+Here is how the project's main module must look like:
 ```typescript
 import { NgModule } from '@angular/core';
 import { FormsModule } from '@angular/forms';